temporalio/features/features/serialization_context/README.md

 ## Language notes

-- **Go** — `local_activity_payloads` fails: the SDK encodes the local activity result with the plain worker converter and decodes it with the workflow context.
+- **Go** — no `local_activity_payloads`: the SDK encoded the local activity result with the plain worker converter and decoded it with the workflow context.
 See that feature's README.
 - **Python** — the workflow side of an activity context only carries an activity ID when the workflow sets one explicitly, so the features that schedule